NVIDIA/aistore/docs/index.md

 ## Quick Start

 1. Read the [Getting Started Guide](/docs/getting_started.md) for a 5-minute local install, or
-2. Run a [minimal](https://github.com/NVIDIA/aistore/tree/main/deploy/prod/docker/single) AIS cluster consisting of a single gateway and a single storage node, or
+2. Run a [minimal container-based deployment](https://github.com/NVIDIA/aistore/tree/main/deploy/prod/docker/compose) consisting of a single gateway and a single storage node, or
 3. Clone the repo and run `make kill cli aisloader deploy` followed by `ais show cluster`

 ---------------------